gilbertorgit/vjunos_kvm/README.md

 1. Use the command virsh console <domain> (for example, lab1_vcp_r6)
 2. Enter the username and password (root/juniper123)
-3. Issue the reboot command"
+3. Issue the reboot command or virsh destroy <domain> + virsh start <domain>

+Make sure you run option 11 to generate the baseline config, so you can use option 9 in case you want to load the basic configuration (MGMT_IP + Hostname)

 ### 2 - VMX Problem with Basic Configuration provided by the script